-Microplex Systems Ltd. warrants this product to be free from defects in workmanship and material for one (1) year from the original purchase date.
+Microplex Systems Ltd. warrants this product to be free from defects in workmanship and material for one (1) year from the time of the original purchase date.

 During this period, Microplex will repair or replace a defective product with a new or rebuilt product at no extra charge except as stipulated below.